Apex-Centered Spatio-Temporal Rank Pooling and Gradient Attention for Micro-Expression Recognition: INTRODUCTION

-These limitations underscore the need for a more robust and efficient approach that can amplify subtle motion informations and direct attention to regions exhibiting significant gradient changes.
-To address these challenges, in this paper, a novel MER method is proposed that introduces a dynamic input modality called the ME Spatio-Temporal Image (MESTI).
-This modality represents a video sequence as a single image by capturing the motion features of MEs.
-Furthermore, this paper introduces introduce ME Gradient Attention Networks (MEGANet), a novel network architecture that incorporates a Gradient Attention mechanism.
-This mechanism leverages gradient information from intermediate layers to highlight regions with subtle motion, thereby enhancing the extraction of fine-grained features that are critical for accurate ME recognition.
-The contributions of the paper are as follows: \begin{itemize} \item A novel input modality, MESTI, which represents video sequences as single images that specifically synthesize and highlight micro-movements within ME videos. \item MEGANet: By integrating a novel Gradient Attention Block and Residual Attention Block, we develop a ME network capable of focusing on motion regions, thereby improving the performance of ME recognition. \item A comprehensive set of experimental scenarios is designed to validate the effectiveness of the proposed components, achieving performance that outperforms previous state-of-the-art studies. \end{itemize} Through extensive experiments, the effectiveness of each proposed component (MESTI, MEGANet) is demonstrated by evaluating their individual contributions and their combination with previously published methods.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose MESTI, a MER-oriented spatio-temporal representation that reformulates sequence-to-image encoding using an apex-centered ranking principle aligned with the temporal dynamics of micro-expressions. \item We propose MEGANet: By integrating a novel Gradient Attention Block and Residual Attention Block, we develop a ME network capable of focusing on motion regions, thereby improving the performance of ME recognition. \item A comprehensive set of experimental scenarios is designed to validate the effectiveness of the proposed components, achieving performance that outperforms previous state-of-the-art studies. \end{itemize} Through extensive experiments, the effectiveness of each proposed component (MESTI, MEGANet) is demonstrated by evaluating their individual contributions and their combination with previously published methods.
 The results show that each component of our proposed method enhances the performance of the ME recognition process, and when combined, MESTI and MEGANet yield a effective overall MER approach.